akarve/bip-keychain/pre-bips/steganographic-seeds.md

 than a threshold (we recommend a threshold of 0.5).

 Implementations must know the cardinality `C` of the mnemonic character set.
-Applications must support at a bare minium an input cardinality of **74** (the number of printable ASCII characters) but higher values for `C` are both permissible and recommended.
-As suggested below, the higher the cardinality of the input set, the greater the steganographic potential.
+Applications must support an input cardinality of **74** (the number of printable ASCII characters).

     0123456789abcdefghijklmnopqrstuvwxyz!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~ \t\n\r\x0b\x0c

-## `complexity()`

 The Shannon Entropy `SE` of a string is as follows: